Pelvic Health Physiotherapist

 Hello, I’m Jenny, thanks for visiting our site!

-My passion is helping women to better understand and reconnect with their bodies to help address their pelvic health concerns through education and exercise.
-Women’s pelvic health has, unfortunately, been considered a taboo topic and has historically been overlooked in health education, our medical system, and our culture as a whole.
-This means that concerns about bladder leaking, pelvic organ prolapse, sexual pain or pelvic/low back pain that have been overlooked or considered “normal” with aging or after having children.
-Through my role as a Pelvic Health Physiotherapist, I have the privilege of working with women to identify and talk about these issues, as well as review how to address them through a multifaceted, holistic health approach.
+My passion is helping people of all genders to better understand and reconnect with their bodies to help address their pelvic health concerns through education and exercise.
+Pelvic health has, unfortunately, been considered a taboo topic and has historically been overlooked in health education, our medical system, and our culture as a whole.
+This means that concerns about bladder leaking, pelvic organ prolapse, sexual pain, pelvic/low back pain and changes through the pelvis through life's transitions have been overlooked or considered “normal” or something to be put up with through the lifespan.
+Through my role as a Pelvic Health Physiotherapist, I have the privilege of working with folks to identify and talk about these issues, as well as review how to address them through a multifaceted, holistic health approach.
 This approach includes physiotherapy assessment and treatment (internal assessment of the pelvic floor muscles available, as well as soft tissue release techniques internally and externally), as well as addressing other contributing factors as such health history, stress, sleep, relationships, exercise and nutrition.
 Through Pelvic Health Physiotherapy, my goal is to help you feel great - physically and emotionally – so that you can exercise without leaking, enjoy pain-free sex, and resume your preferred activities feeling supported, comfortable and confident.

 As a Pelvic Health Physiotherapist, I have traditional physiotherapy training regarding treatment of pain and injury (ie back pain), as well as extensive additional training regarding Pelvic Health concerns including: